phosid/Linux-Configuration-Project/README.md

 - Accessible SSH port: 2200
 - URL: http://54.189.211.121.xip.io/

-## Summary of software packages installed and configuration changes made:
+## Walkthrough of software packages installed and configuration changes made:
 1. In this project, I used Amazon Lightsail for a publicly accessible Ubuntu Linux Server to host the web application.
 I made an account with Amazon Web Services and created a Lightsail Instance, selecting the "OS only" option and "Ubuntu 16.04 LTS".
 I kept the instance with its default name.
 As long as you delete the instance within one month, you should not be charged.
 2. Once the instance is created, you can